austinbv/dino/README.md

 ## dino-piboard

 There's an add-on for this gem, [dino-piboard](https://github.com/dino-rb/dino-piboard), in early development, which adds support for the Raspberry Pi's built in GPIO interface as a class-compatible "board".
-This allows you to connect components directly to the Pi, without a microcontroller, and use the dino component classes as-is.
+This allows you to connect peripherals directly to the Pi, without a microcontroller, and use the dino peripherals classes as-is.